thiagontnx/SecurityBootcamp/detect/storage/start.rst

 We'll now move on to protecting the company's data, and making sure you have the means to recover and take action upon suspicious activities.

-On the surface, Files Analytics seems to be a very powerful, very useful tool in the effort to detect and prevent ransomware execution at its most likely ingress: the endpoint.
+On the surface, File Analytics seems to be a very powerful, very useful tool in the effort to detect and prevent ransomware execution at its most likely ingress: the endpoint.
 Detecting that activity in the file systems could be critical to the continued smooth operation of Blips and Chitz, Inc.